 If an uninsured motorist is at-fault for a collision, UM coverage will pay for your personal injuries (or those of your family and other passengers.
 UIM, on the other hand, will pay for your personal injuries caused by a motorist without adequate auto insurance.
 Your UIM coverage will cover the difference up to your purchased limits.
 Note that UMBI and UIMBI only extend to your bodily injuries, not any physical damage to your vehicle.

 Cheapest companies in South Dakota for minimum liability

 Optional car insurance coverage in South Dakota

 Insurers in South Dakota offer optional coverages that are often strongly recommended by agents and officials.
 You can reject these coverages in writing, but these optional coverages are meant to protect you under different incidents.

 Physical Damage: physical damage insurance consists of two different coverages: Collision and Comprehensive.
 Collision coverage will cover the costs to repair your car's damage from crashes, while comprehensive coverage pays for your repairs in situations outside of a collision (such as a tree falling onto your parked car).
 You can make a collision and comprehensive claim regardless of your fault in the incident.

-Cash/Security Deposit: you can deposit $50,000 to the state treasurer to get a certificate of insurance.
-If both the state treasurer and Department of Public Safety agree on your deposit, your deposit will be accepted as a form of financial responsibility.
+Cash or security deposit: you can deposit $50,000 to the state treasurer to get a certificate of insurance.
+If both the state treasurer and the Department of Public Safety agree on your deposit, your deposit will be accepted as a form of financial responsibility.